Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Pharmacokinetics and Dosing: Infants and Children Aged <3 Years

-The Panel does not recommend use of efavirenz in children aged 3 months to <3 years.
-Limited pharmacokinetic (PK) data in children aged <3 years or weighing <13 kg have shown that it is difficult to achieve target trough concentrations in this age group.22,31 These data show age-related differences in absorption and impact of formulation on efavirenz PKs.23 Also, hepatic enzyme activity is known to change with age.
-Using a pharmacometric model, the increase in oral clearance of efavirenz as a function of age is predicted to reach 90% of mature value by age 9 months.23 This maturation of oral clearance is postulated to result from an increase in the expression of CYP2B6 with age.23 CYP2B6-516-G/G genotype is associated with the greatest expression of hepatic CYP2B6 when compared with the CYP2B6-516-G/T or -T/T genotype.20 In children with CYP2B6-516-G/G genotype, the oral clearance rate of efavirenz has been shown to be higher in children aged <5 years than in older children.20 Efficacy data for opened capsules with contents used as a sprinkle preparation suggest acceptable palatability and bioavailability for infants and children aged <3 years; however, the difficulty associated with sprinkling the contents of opened capsules contributes to the variability of PK measures in this age group.
+The Panel does not recommend the use of EFV in children aged 3 months to <3 years.
+Limited pharmacokinetic (PK) data in children aged <3 years or weighing <13 kg have shown that it is difficult to achieve target trough concentrations in this age group.23,34 These data show age-related differences in absorption and the impact of formulation on EFV PKs.24 Also, hepatic enzyme activity is known to change with age.
+Using a pharmacometric model, the increase in oral clearance of EFV as a function of age is predicted to reach 90% of mature value by age 9 months.24 This maturation of oral clearance is postulated to result from an increase in the expression of CYP2B6 with age.24 The CYP2B6-516-G/G genotype is associated with the greatest expression of hepatic CYP2B6 when compared with the CYP2B6-516-G/T or -T/T genotypes.21 In children with the CYP2B6-516-G/G genotype, the oral clearance rate of EFV has been shown to be higher in children aged <5 years than in older children.21 Efficacy data for opened capsules with contents used as a sprinkle preparation suggest acceptable palatability and bioavailability for infants and children aged <3 years; however, the difficulty associated with sprinkling the contents of opened capsules contributes to the variability of PK measures in this age group.

 |5 kg to <7 kg||300 mg||50 mg||150 mg|

-|7 kg to <14 kg||400 mg|
+|7 kg to 7.5 kg||400 mg||100 mg||150 mg|

-|7 kg to <14 kg||100 mg|
+|10 kg to <14 kg||400 mg||100 mg||200 mg|

-|14 kg to <17 kg||150 mg|
+|14 kg to <15 kg||500 mg||150 mg||200 mg|

-a Investigational doses are based on IMPAACT study P1070.25 Evaluation of CYP2B6 genotype is required.
-Therapeutic drug level monitoring is recommended with a trough measured 2 weeks after initiation of efavirenz and at age 3 years for possible dose adjustment.
+a Investigational doses are based on IMPAACT study P1070.28,35 Evaluation of CYP2B6 genotype is required before initiating EFV.
+Therapeutic drug level monitoring is recommended, with a trough concentration measured 2 weeks after initiating EFV and again at age 3 years for a possible dose adjustment.

 Pharmacokinetics: Children Aged ≥3 Years and Adolescents